bangle-io/bangle-io/CONTRIBUTING.md

 - `tooling:`The code that will not show in the actual app.
 For example integration tests, validation scripts, etc.

 ### Contexts

+- action-context: for dispatching actions.

+- app-state-context: used for pending writes, page lifecycle etc.

+- editor-manager-context: exposes editors

+- ui-context: for ui state and also persists select UI state in localstorage.

+- workspace-hooks context: place for centralised workspace ops like note creation,  and deletison etc.

+- So you can give people the **choice** to use a more familiar, discoverable deletioen interface.